Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Sample and data

 For these objects, although they cannot be selected based on measured BEL flux variations, their multi-epoch spectra provide clear evidence of RCL transitions, justifying their inclusion in our final sample.
+To visually illustrate these transitions, we reconstruct these spectra from the published figures in \citet{2019ApJ...874....8M} using \texttt{WebPlotDigitizer}\footnote{\url{https://automeris.io/wpd/}}.
+The reconstructed spectra and the corresponding light curves are presented in Figure~\ref{Fig_RCLAGN}.
+Owing to the limited resolution of the reconstructed spectra, they are used solely for visualization and are excluded from all quantitative analyses, including spectral fitting and flux calibration.